Tropical Storm Alberto forms off Mexico, drives flooding in coastal Texas

 Additional systems

-As of 8 a.m.
+As of 2 p.m.
 Wednesday, a disturbance in the same area of the Gulf of Mexico as Alberto had a 30% chance of forming in the next seven days.
-It is expected to move slowly northwest and is expected to develop over the southwestern Gulf over the weekend.
+It is expected to move slowly northwest and develop over the southwestern Gulf over the weekend.

 Meanwhile, forecasters are watching an area of storminess several hundred miles east of the central Bahamas and could approach the southern U.S. East Coast, potentially including Florida, late this week.

-It has a 20% chance of development over the next seven days, with some slow development possible thereafter while the system moves westward or west-northwestward.
+It has a 20% chance of development over the next two days, with some slow development possible thereafter while the system moves westward or west-northwestward.

 The systems is likely to stay north of South Florida, and impact coastal areas farther up the coast.